olivierdalang/CadInput/README.md

 ### Tools numeric input hack

-Capture the mouseEvents is fine for graphical feedback, but does not allow for precise input (since mouseEvents are in pixels, and not in map units).
+Capturing and editing the mouseEvents is fine for graphical feedback, but does not allow for precise input (since mouseEvents are in pixels, and not in map units).
 To workaround this limitation, the plugin creates a memory layer, in which a point is created each time a precise coordinate input is needed, to which the native tools will snap.
+Unfortunately, to snap to this layer only without possible interference from other regular layers snapping, the plugin must iterate through all layers and remove (temporarily) their snapping.

 ### Background snapping on vertexes / segments only

-To achieve that result, the plugin iterates through all layers, disables their snapping, performs the snappings, and restores the snapping afterwards.
+To achieve that result, the plugin iterates through all layers, disables their snapping for vertexes, performs the snappings for segments, then reenables their snapping for vertexes, disables their snapping for segments, performs the snapping for vertexes, then reenables their snapping for segments.
 Signals are blocked during that, so that the UI is not refreshed.

 ### Free drawing on QgsMapCanvas